 1.2 Quick Start

 In a new Workspace, select and invoke the following code.
-Ctrl+a to select All, then Ctrl+d to DoIt.
+Use Ctrl+a to select All, then Ctrl+d to DoIt.

 | view input greetingLabel button row |